kevinvandervlist/QL-R-kemi/doc/Generation.md

 * A [JQuery-validation plugin](https://github.com/jzaefferer/jquery-validation).

 # Deployment
 The resulting folder is a self-contained copy of the questionaire.
 Just copy the folder to a webserver able to execute PHP scripts, and you can start using it.
+If PHP cannot be executed, form usage still works, but submitting the form will result in a failure.
 The questionaire itself is the index.html, so normally it will be shown when the folder is accessed via a browser.